w4term3loon/libdft64/taintfuzz/README.md

 If the parameter contains input file, the filename should be @@.

+# Errors

+Due to the HashMatch, if there is no match string in original input and tainted variables.
+It will crash.
+Please rerun fuzzer.
+It would be fixed in later.

 # Key metrics

 <img width="1831" height="124" alt="image" src="https://github.com/user-attachments/assets/eb15143a-a474-44af-8702-2dd90c2e4346" />